giorgosalex/smashbox_setup/README.md

 TO SEE THE CRONJOBS:
-in search tab search for 'task scheduler' and run as administrator. there you will find a cronjob with the name of 'smashbox-cbox-redirector' if you click it you have some options on the right to run/stop You can also modify some attributes by right clicking and going to properties
+in search tab search for 'task scheduler' and run as administrator. there you will find a cronjob with the name of 'smashbox-cernbox' if you click it you have some options on the right to run/stop You can also modify some attributes by right clicking and going to properties